 What are the different types of body acne?

 The primary cause of body acne is a familial tendency and hormonal changes.
-That said, acne breakouts on the body are frequently triggered by humidity, sweat and skin friction.
-If you’re sitting for long periods of time a day (Like at school, at your desk), the heat, sweat, and friction can cause pimples.
-One way to reduce these pimples is to try and find a chair to sit in where the lower back area’s ventilated to help your skin breathe.
+That said, acne breakouts on the body are frequently triggered by humidity, sweat, and skin friction.
+If you're sitting for long periods a day (Like at school, at your desk), the heat, sweat, and friction can cause pimples.
+One way to reduce these pimples is to find a chair to sit where the lower back area's ventilated to help your skin breathe.
 Heat, sweat, and friction during sports can cause pimples.
 If you are doing a lot of sports, beware of taking a shower and switching to fresh, clean clothes once you finish your activity.
 Chest acne